chahn/blog/smolagents_blog.md

 ## **The Breakthrough: Output Schema Changes Everything**

 Tools served over the Model Context Protocol (MCP) are now a common way to extend the capabilities of AI agents.
-The latest MCP specifications (2025-06-18+) introduced a crucial enhancement: support for [Structured Content](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#structured-content) and the [Output Schema](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#output-schema).
+The latest MCP specifications (2025-06-18+) introduced crucial enhancements: support for [Structured Content](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#structured-content) and the [Output Schema](https://modelcontextprotocol.io/specification/2025-06-18/server/tools#output-schema).

 This allows an agent to be aware of a tool's output data structure before it is ever called.
 Think of it as giving agents architectural blueprints instead of making them explore by touch.